KelishaPitts/se_project_aroundtheus/src/README.md

 # Project 7: Around The U.S.

-# Fuction
+# Function
 Responsive Image gallery with mobile and tablet versions.
 Add new cards by inputing a link and description into form.
-Delete cards with card remove button.
+Delete cards with card remove buttons.
 Change profile name with form input.
 Click on image to display image popup.
 Close Modals with Escape Key.